joeherwig/RealAir-Turbine-Duke-V2-LUA/Readme.md

 * [LINDA](http://www.fs-linda.com/)
 * a device to use with LINDA

+### Backup your own settings!
+I strongly recommend to make a backup of your own files before overwriting yours with the settings from this package.

 ### Installation
 Several quick start options are available:
 * [Download the latest LINDA Module](https://github.com/joeherwig/RealAir-Turbine-Duke-V2-LUA/archive/master.zip) and copy the folder "Modules" from the zip to your Flight-Simulators root-folder eg.